Varunyadavgithub/DSA-150-Fundamentals/README.md

     30. Generating a Pattern of Prime Numbers.
     31. Finding the Common Elements in Two Arrays.
     32. Finding the Sum of the Squares of All Even Numbers Up to N.
+    33. Checking for Anagram Pairs in a List of Strings.

 ## 🚀 Getting Started